digao-dalpiaz/DzHTMLText/README.md

 ## Component Description

-This visual component allows you to specify a formatted text in a label, using almost the same sintax used in HTML code.
+This visual component allows you to specify a formatted text in a label, using almost the same syntax used in HTML code.

 Here are all possible tags you can use in text: